fluxcd/flagger/README.md

 * which Steerer version
 * which Steerer CRD version
 * which Kubernetes/Istio version
-* what configuration (rollout, virtual service and workloads definitions)
+* what configuration (canary, virtual service and workloads definitions)
 * what happened (Steerer, Istio Pilot and Proxy logs)